-Results of the compressive strength by using Ultrasonic Cement Analyzer (UCA) for different volcanic ash percentage are shown in Table 11 and Table 12.
+Results of the compressive strength by using Ultrasonic Cement Analyzer (UCA) for different volcanic ash percentage are shown in Table 13 and Table 14.
 Neat Type G cement also tested in order to make comparison with the performance of the volcanic ash cement.
-For lead slurry operation, the required minimum compressive strength required to hold the casing is usually around 250psi-300psi, while for tail slurry which generally has higher density than lead slurry, requires minimum compressive strength test using UCA is tested at pressure 3000psi and temperature 300°F for 24 hours.
+For lead slurry operation, the required minimum compressive strength required to hold the casing is usually around 250psi-300psi, while for tail slurry which generally has higher density than lead slurry, requires minimum compressive strength of 500psi in the time of 24 hours.
+The compressive strength test using UCA is tested at pressure 3000psi and temperature 300°F for 24 hours.